ocpdude/ocp-machinesets/README.md

 2. Edit (or Create) your MachineSet yaml. \
 `vi 99_openshift-cluster-api_worker-machineset-0.yaml`

-3. In VMware, pay particutlar attention to the "workspace" section, in my video, I did not have a "Resource Pool", you may otherwise the inframtion will be what you completed as part of your install-config.yaml
+3. In VMware, pay particutlar attention to the "workspace" section.
+In my video, I said that I did not have a "Resource Pool" so I had to remove that section.
+Otherwise the information will be what you completed as part of your install-config.yaml.
     ```
     workspace:
       datacenter: <vcenter_datacenter_name>